worMatty/deathrun_toolkit/README.md

 * dtk_damage_filter - Filters damage types from one team to the other for maps where teams can attack each other
 * ragdoll_effects - Mappers can do special effects on ragdolls by giving trigger_hurts special damage type integers

+* The third-party plugin [Source Chat Relay](https://forums.alliedmods.net/showthread.php?p=2617899) can be used to send informative messages to a Discord channel
+* The third-party extension [SteamTools](https://forums.alliedmods.net/showthread.php?t=236206) can be used to change your game server's description

 ## Features

-The plugin has all the bells and whistles you would expect of a deathrun plugin.
-Player preferences, a menu, etc. But here are some things that set it aside from others.
+The plugin has all the bells and whistles you would expect from a typical deathrun plugin such as player preferences, a menu, an activator queue and so on, but here are some things which set it aside from others.

 ### Cool Things